dezdem0na/accp-cheatsheet/README.md

 - It operates on EC2 instance level
 - Not used in S3
 - The security group acts as a virtual firewall to protect the EC2 instance.
 (A company wants to block network traffic from accessing an EC2 instance)
+- New security groups allow only outbound traffic and block all incoming traffic.
+(By default, new security groups start with only an outbound rule to allow all traffic to leave the instances.
+You must add rules to enable any inbound traffic.)

 ### AWS Internet Gateway
 - Do not have `allow` or `deny` rules